paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 after having actually organised and run a few meetups (and are impossible for me to enumerate coherently in this post).

+I hope you are able to contribute to creating the kinds of communities you would like to see exist and thrive.

 My thanks go out to you for reading this all the way to the end, and also to all the previous and current organisers of meetups I am currently involved with, or have been previously involved with, whose shoulders I stand on: